-Trump transition accuses Mueller of improperly obtaining emails
+Mueller team denies 'unlawfully' obtaining emails

 - The emails in question involve 13 transition officials, including four senior ones, according to the letter

-The transition maintains the documents were its property and should not have been handed over without its approval.
+The transition maintains the emails, which were on a government domain, were its property and should not have been handed over without its approval.
 The emails in question involve 13 transition officials, including four senior ones, according to the letter.

 The lawyer, Kory Langhofer, wrote to leaders of the Senate Homeland Security and House Oversight and Government Reform committees because he said the General Services Administration, which supports presidential transitions, "unlawfully produced" private materials of the transition although the GSA "did not own or control the records in question."

-Langhofer wrote in the letter the Special Counsel's Office "was actively using those materials without any notice" to transition officials.
+Langhofer wrote in the letter that the Special Counsel's Office "was actively using those materials without any notice" to transition officials.

 The letter states there were two other occasions where the Special Counsel's Office did not notify transition officials that their records had been requested or received.